stephenharris/WP-MarkDown/readme.txt

 == Frequently Asked Questions ==

 = How do I use Markdown syntax? =
-For information on how to use Markdown sytnax pleae read: [http://daringfireball.net/projects/markdown/syntax](Markdown: syntax).
+For information on how to use Markdown sytnax pleae read: [Markdown: syntax](http://daringfireball.net/projects/markdown/syntax).

 = What happens to the post content if I uninstall the plug-in? = The plug-in uses Markdown to generate the appropriate HTML prior to the post saving to the database.
 When you edit a post, it is converted back to Markdown syntax.